AsahiLinux/docs/Glossary.md

 * **NAND**: Not-AND.
 A type of logic gate, but normally refers to a type of Flash memory, which is the one used on all modern high-capacity Flash-based storage such as SD cards and SSDs, but also comes in bare chips.
 * **NOR**: Not-OR.
 A type of logic gate, but normally refers to a type of Flash memory, which is only used for low-capacity applications (up to a few megabytes at most).
 More robust than NAND.
 Usually comes in bare 8-pin chips these days.
 * **NVRAM**: Non-Volatile RAM.
 The name is obsolete, it just means a list of key=value parameters stored in a Mac for boot configuration.
 Akin to UEFI variables.

+### R
+* **RecoveryOS:** The recovery environment, either the 1TR located on the internal disk, or a recovery environment associated with any particular macOS install, located inside an APFS subvolume.
+* **RestoreOS:** The restore environment, speculated to be used when "reviving" a device through DFU mode.

 ### S
 * **SBU**: Sideband Use.
 Two pins on Type C connectors free to be used for random stuff, not defined by the Type C standard itself.